lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 anim_duration
 ~~~~~~~~~~~~~

-The animation duration in milliseconds.
+Animation duration in milliseconds.
 Its meaning is widget specific.
 E.g. blink time of the cursor on the text area or scroll time of a roller.
-See the widgets' documentation to learn more.
+See Widgets' documentation to learn more.

 .. raw:: html